kgajera/blog/blog/2022-07-24-test-stripe-subscriptions-by-integrating-test-clocks/index.md

 As mentioned before, we need to attach a customer to a test clock when the customer is created.
 We're doing this in `POST /users` endpoint.
 Since this functionality is only for testing purposes, we are conditionally enabling it using the `STRIPE_USE_TEST_CLOCK` environment variable.
 If this variable equals `'true'`, we want to create a new test clock and pass the id of it when creating the customer.

-In Stripe's dashboard, customers attached to a test clock with have the following icon:
+In Stripe's dashboard, customers attached to a test clock will have the following icon:

 ![Customers List](./customers.png)